JoaquinCortezHub/QR-GEN/README.md

 TypeScript functionalities.
 I also learned how to work with the 'qrcode' library and with the 'Toastify' library.

-Now I'm more concious of how to start building features that are solid in a way that they can be coded quickly, they are easy to read, and they acn later be reused in bigger projects.
+Now I'm more concious of how to start building features that are solid in a way that they can be coded quickly, they are easy to read, and they can later be reused in bigger projects.